hangjinlee1/Aceitbro/README.md

 # Aceitbro
 JinhangLee
-Bachelor degree in Economics and statistics from U of I at Urbana Champaign.
+Bachelor degrees in Economics and statistics from U of I at Urbana Champaign.

 Focusing on basics of Java, hadoop, and SQL for further study of statistical analysis.